-Assistant Chief Brinkmeyer was returning from a disturbance call on October 29, 1939, when a taxi driver offered him a ride to the Middletown Police station.
+Assistant Chief Brinkmeyer was returning from a disturbance call on October 29, 1939 when a taxi driver offered him a ride to the Middletown police station.
 While on Central Avenue, a vehicle driven by a 28-year-old Middletown resident ran a stop sign at Clinton Street and the two vehicles collided at 2:20 a.m.
-Assistant Chief Brinkmeyer was seriously injured and rushed to the Middletown Hospital where he died fifteen hours later.
+Assistant Chief Brinkmeyer was seriously injured and rushed to the Middletown Hospital.

-Assistant Chief Brinkmeyer was survived by his wife, Katherine Bringmeyer, and two children, Helen (37) and Robert Bringkmeyer (34).
+Assistant Chief Brinkmeyer was survived by his wife of almost 39 years, Katherine Brinkmeyer, and children, Helen Brinkmeyer (37) and Robert Brinkmeyer (34).
 He was buried in Woodside Cemetery on November 1, 1939.

-(c) This narrative was revised October 22, 2011 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was revised December 12, 2018 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Archivist.
+All rights are reserved to him and the Greater Cincinnati Police Museum.